Diversity and Social Responsibility

 - Create Gender Balance within the PST Community

 In addition to enabling overall diversity of the PST community, we are placing specific attention on gender balance by working with organizations like Women in Agile and through joint initiatives across agile communities to improve and increase opportunities for women.
+Learn more about how we are supporting women who are interested in becoming PSTs.

 - Enabling Native Language Assessment Taking